- Program Benefits

 The IRS (Internal Revenue Service) considers au pairs to be employees of the host family for tax reasons, even though they are in the United States on a “cultural exchange” visa.
 This means that au pairs are required to file U.S. individual income tax returns.
 The amount you owe depends largely on when you arrived in the US.
 If you arrived early in the calendar year (January-March), your first year taxes will be higher.

 In order to file income taxes in the United States, all au pairs need to have either a Social Security Number or an Individual Taxpayer Identification Number (“ITIN”).
-By April 15, 2019, au pairs should file form 1040NR-EZ to report their au pair stipend for the previous calendar year.
+By April 18, 2022, au pairs should file form 1040-NR to report their au pair stipend for the previous calendar year.

 - Have your Social Security Number or Individual Taxpayer Identification Number (ITIN).

-- Calculate how much you have earned during the previous calender year.
-Multiply the number of weeks you worked as an au pair in the USA in 2018 with the amount of your weekly stipend.
+- Calculate how much you have earned during the previous calendar year.
+Multiply the number of weeks you worked as an au pair in the USA in 2021 with the amount of your weekly stipend.

 - Send payment to IRS for any taxes owed.